otcova/Makovi/Inner_Workings.md

 ## Stage 3 - Type inference
 The Type inference stage will assign types to all the variables and will also instantiate all the generic functions.

-The type inference consists in iterating the instructions in a function/module scope from top to bottom, and do the following.
+The type inference consists in iterating the instructions inside a function/module scope from top to bottom, and do the following.

 - **Case function definition:**
 The instruction is temporarily skipped.
 This is necessary because in the case of a generic function, we will need to know which types are being passed.

+- **Case assignation:**
+This one is straight forward.
+The variable is assigned the types of the value.

-- **Case function/method call:**
+- **Case function call:**
 A new type inference instance is started with the context of the called function and the types of the arguments.
 Once the type inference is done, we will know the return type of the function and therefore, assign it to the return value (if present).

 - **Case control flow:**